-- Coil the excess redundant proximal electrode lead inside the 2. mastoid cavity under the bony overhangs. - Place any excess loop of the extracochlear electrode in the 3. mastoid cavity.
+Place any excess loop of the extracochlear electrode in the 3. mastoid cavity.

-If the electrodes are able to migrate into subcutaneous tissue they may be subject to excessive movement and fatigue.
+If the electrode leads are able to migrate into subcutaneous tissue they may be subject to excessive movement and fatigue.
 To avoid this, ensure the leads are secure within the cavity, but do not suture over the electrode leads with fine gauge sutures.